Tom Jameson: During military service

 Prior to joining the army, Jameson played club cricket in Ireland for both Phoenix and the nomadic Na Shuler.
 Following the First World War, he made his debut in first-class cricket for the Marylebone Cricket Club (MCC) against Oxford University at Lord's in June 1919.
 The following month, he made his debut for Hampshire against Yorkshire at Dewsbury in the County Championship, with him making a further eight appearances for Hampshire that season.
 He also played for the South against an Australian Imperial Forces team.
 He began playing first-class cricket for armed services teams in 1920, making two appearances for the British Army cricket team against the MCC and Cambridge University, in addition to playing for the Combined Services cricket team against the Gentlemen of England; for the Army against the MCC, he took his maiden five wicket haul with figures of 5 for 22 in the MCC second innings, helping guide the Army to an innings victory.
 Jameson scored his maiden first-class century in 1921, making 119 for the Army against the Royal Navy at Lord's.
 In the same season he played a handful of services matches, including for the Combined Services against the touring Australians, alongside two appearances for Hampshire and the MCC.
 Notably for Hampshire against Surrey, he took figures of 6 for 81 in Surrey's first innings and scored an aggressive 84 in Hampshire's first innings.
 At the end of the season, he played for the Gentlemen in the Gentlemen v Players fixture at The Oval.

 Jameson's 1922 season closely matched 1921 in terms of the first-class fixtures in which he participated in.
 He had notable all-round performance during his first match of the 1922 season, when playing for the Combined Services against Essex he made two half centuries (54 and 63) and took 5 for 61.
 Having been elected a Free Forester in 1920, he played for them in 1922 against Oxford University.
 At the end of the season, he once again featured in the Gentlemen v Players fixture at The Oval.
 Jameson featured more extensively for Hampshire in 1923, making eight first-class appearances, seven of which came in the County Championship; this uptake in county fixtures coincided with his transfer from the Rifle Brigade to the 21st (County of London) Battalion.
 Although he had transferred regiments, he continued to play services cricket, making three appearances for the Army.
 He also made three appearances for the MCC, including captaining them in a weather-affected match against the touring West Indians.
 Although he featured just once for Hampshire in 1924, Jameson made three final appearances for the Army, made a final appearance for the Combined Services against the touring South Africans, and played twice for the MCC.
-For the Army, he had made fourteen appearances, scoring 715 runs at an average of 32.50; as a bowler, he took 47 wickets at an bowling average of 17.61.
+For the Army, he had made fourteen appearances, scoring 715 runs at an average of 32.50; as a bowler, he took 47 wickets at a bowling average of 17.61.